-Linear regression quantifies the relationship between one or more predictor variables and one outcome variable.
-Linear regression is used for predictive analysis and modeling.
-For example, linear regression can be used to quantify the relative impacts of age, gender, and diet (the predictor variables) on height (the outcome variable).
+Linear regression quantifies the relationship between one or more predictor variable(s) and one outcome variable.
+Linear regression is commonly used for predictive analysis and modeling.
+For example, it can be used to quantify the relative impacts of age, gender, and diet (the predictor variables) on height (the outcome variable).
 Linear regression is also known as multiple regression, multivariate regression, ordinary least squares (OLS), and regression.
 This post will show you examples of linear regression, including an example of simple linear regression and an example of multiple linear regression.

 Example of simple linear regression

 The table below shows some data from the early days of the Italian clothing company Benetton.
 Each row in the table shows Benetton’s sales for a year and the amount spent on advertising that year.
 In this case, our outcome of interest is sales—it is what we want to predict.
 If we use advertising as the predictor variable, linear regression estimates that Sales = 168 + 23 Advertising.
 That is, if advertising expenditure is increased by one million Euro, then sales will be expected to increase by 23 million Euros, and if there was no advertising we would expect sales of 168 million Euros.

 Example of multiple linear regression